 - 11.1 Policy EN1 of the Local Plan outlines that development proposals are required to reflect a high standard of design and must be compatible with and/or improve their surroundings in terms of scale, height, massing, layout, siting, building form and design, architectural style, materials, access points, visual impact, relationship to nearby properties, relationship to mature trees, and relationship to water course.
-Poor designs which are not in keeping with their surroundings and schemes that overdevelop the site will not be permitted. - 11.2 The existing scale of development at the site shows a maximum of 4 storeys at the High Street Frontage.
-The scale of development within the immediate context of the site ranges from between 2 and 8 storeys and the wider context rises further to 10 storeys with The Moxy (to the northeast)
+Poor designs which are not in keeping with their surroundings and schemes that overdevelop the site will not be permitted. - 11.2 The existing buildings occupying the site, are part 3/4 storeys with the tallest elements of these developments occupying the High Street